sebastienrousseau/shokunin/README.md

 ssg  -n=docs -c=content -t=template -o=output -s=public
 ```

-This command will create a new website with the name `docs` in the current
+This creates a new website in a directory called `docs` using the markdown content from the `content` directory and the HTML templates from the `template` directory.
+The static and compiled HTML files and artefacts are then generated in a `docs` folder.

-directory.
-It will use the `content` directory to gather the website content
+Shokunin is ideal for hosting your site on GitHub Pages.
+Simply commit and push the `docs` folder to your main branch, and set the GitHub Pages publishing source to point to that folder.

-and the `template` directory to generate the website files.
-It will serve the
+During development, you can use the `--serve` or `--s` option to start a local development server to preview content changes.

-website directly from the `mysite` directory.
+With Shokunin's GFM and theme support, you can focus on writing markdown content while the SSG handles delivering a fast, SEO-friendly site.

 #### Arguments

-- `-n`, `--new`: The name of the new website. (required)
+- `-n`, `--new`: The name of the folder for your new website. (required)
-- `-c`, `--content`: The directory containing the website content. (required)
+- `-c`, `--content`: The directory containing the website markdown content. (required)
-- `-t`, `--template`: The directory containing the website templates.
+- `-t`, `--template`: The directory containing the HTML website templates.
   (required)
 - `-o`, `--output`: The directory where the generated website files will be
   saved temporarily. (required)
 - `-s`, `--serve`: Run the development server. (optional).
 The directory from
-  which the website will be served.
+  which the website will be served. (optional)

 ### In your project